juliangut/docker-phpdev/README.md

   && docker-php-ext-enable \
     mongodb \
     redis \

-  \
+USER docker

-  && composer global require phpunit/phpunit
+RUN composer global require phpunit/phpunit

+USER root
 ```

+_You should always return to root user_

+## Contributing

+Found a bug or have a feature request?
+[Please open a new issue](https://github.com/phpgears/event-sourcing/issues).
+Have a look at existing issues before

 ## License

-See file [LICENSE](https://github.com/juliangut/docker-phpdev/blob/master/LICENSE) included with the source code for a copy of the license terms.
+See file [LICENSE](https://github.com/juliangut/docker-phpdev/blob/master/LICENSE) included with the source code for a copy of the license terms